Anmol17Agarwal/Anmol17Agarwal/README.md

 - 👨‍💻 I’m currently working on Web Scraping, Full Stack Development and Industrial Internet of Things.
 - 📚 I’m currently learning everything about Python and Nodejs.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to chill during free time.
+- ⚡ Fun fact: Life is directed by Robert B. Weide
 <br>

 ---